2025-2026 Catalog

 Per the Statewide Transfer Articulation Agreement (STAA), if Public Speaking (COM 1150) or Interpersonal Communication (COM 1250), or Intercultural Communication (COM 2300), Calculus II (MAT 2420), Calculus III (MAT 2430) or Calculus III w/ Engineering Applications (MAT 2431), or Computer Science I (CSC 1060are not required for the major at a receiving 4-year institution, they will be applied to the Bachelor's degree as elective credit toward graduation.
 Please check with the receiving institution to determine in which way these courses will be applied.

-Many receiving 4-year institutions prefer students to take PHY 2111 Calculus-based Physics I w/Lab to fulfill part of this requirement.
+Many receiving 4-year institutions prefer students to take PHY 2111 Calculus-Based Physics I w/Lab to fulfill part of this requirement.
 Students should seek advising at their receiving institution for further recommendations.

 At CSU-Fort Collins, CSC 1060 will satisfy programming requirements for the Mathematics major, but it can only serve as Prerequisite to more advanced CS classes if it was taught using Java.
 Students planning to take further CS classes should seek advising at CSU-Fort Collins for information on the appropriate Computer Science course to take.